 Reference is made to the [Agreement], dated [____________ __, ____], between [E-Next Generation LLC] [Brazilian Power Development Trust] (the “Purchaser”) and [GE Packaged Power, Inc.][General Electric Company] (“GE”), a copy of which is attached hereto as Exhibit A (as modified, supplemented and in effect from time to time, the “Turbine Contract”).
 Unless otherwise specified herein, terms defined in the Turbine Contract are used herein as defined therein after giving effect to this letter agreement.

-Notwithstanding anything to the contrary set forth in the Turbine Contract, Purchaser represents and warrants that until the Transfer Date (as defined below) it has appointed Agent as its sole and exclusive agent with respect to the Turbine Contract, has assigned to Agent certain rights of purchaser under the Turbine Contract, and has delegated to Agent certain responsibilities and obligations of purchaser under the Turbine Contract.
+Notwithstanding anything to the contrary set forth in the Turbine Contract, Purchaser represents and warrants that until the Transfer Date (as defined below) it has appointed Agent (as defined below) as its sole and exclusive agent with respect to the Turbine Contract, has assigned to Agent certain rights of Purchaser under the Turbine Contract, and has delegated to Agent certain responsibilities and obligations of purchaser under the Turbine Contract.
 Agent represents and warrants that it has accepted appointment as Purchaser’s sole and exclusive agent with respect to the Turbine Contract.
 Notwithstanding any other term or provision of the Turbine Contract, GE agrees, accepts, acknowledges and covenants, for itself, its successors and assigns, (i) that Purchaser has appointed Agent as its sole and exclusive agent with respect to the Turbine Contract, and Agent has accepted such appointment, and (ii) that it shall not seek or claim recourse against or payment from Purchaser for any reason with respect to or arising from or related to Agent’s actions or omissions with respect to the Turbine Contract, other than for the payment of the Purchase Amount or for the amounts payable to GE pursuant to Section 20.1(b) of the Turbine Contract (as modified by this letter agreement).

 Without limiting the generality of the foregoing, until the Transfer Date, GE acknowledges and agrees that it shall deal only with Agent with respect to the subject matter of the Turbine Contract (including, without limitation, delivering Equipment or entering into any amendments, modifications or supplements of or to the Turbine Contract) and in no event, without the prior written consent of Agent, shall GE deliver any Equipment to Purchaser or enter into any contract, undertaking or other agreement with Purchaser (other than this letter agreement), amend, modify or supplement the Turbine Contract or take directions from or give instructions to the Purchaser (other than ministerial communications relating to the payment of the amounts described herein).